 The Clutha and its tributaries, the Manuherikia and Pomahaka, are trout-fishing rivers, and the Clutha, Taieri and Waitaki have salmon.
 All Otago’s lakes are stocked with brown or rainbow trout.

-2007–9 saw much debate over the proposal to build a stadium in North Dunedin to replace Carisbrook rugby ground.
+2007–9 saw much debate over the proposal to build a covered stadium in North Dunedin to replace the Carisbrook rugby ground.
 Supporters believed it would bring visitors and spending to Dunedin and the wider region; critics said the numbers didn’t stack up.
 The Forsyth Barr stadium was completed in 2011.
 It hosts concerts by visiting artists as well as major rugby fixtures.

 Summer sees an array of water sports – swimming, waterskiing and boating – on Otago’s lakes.
 Winter brings curling (a kind of bowling on frozen surfaces), luge and skating at Naseby’s modern facilities, and on smaller lakes, ponds and dams elsewhere in Central Otago when the weather is cold enough.

-Recreational cycling in Otago is dominated by the Otago Central Rail Trail, which opened in 2000 on the defunct Central Otago railway line.
+The Otago Central Rail Trail, which opened in 2000, runs along the defunct Central Otago railway line.
 The 155-kilometre trail attracts thousands of cycle tourists each year, as does the 55-kilometre Lake Dunstan trail between Cromwell and Clyde.